 Below is a letter from the Town of Riverhead listing the contact offices of the FAA, NYS Senatorial offices, NYS Congressional offices, NYS Assembly offices, and local airports.
 To download a PDF copy of this letter, please click here.

 Residents have been complaining about helicopter noise to their senators, congressional representatives, and town councils for many years now.
 Yet, both local and NYC media report that aircraft noise complaints have grown steadily as the rate of helicopter and plane traffic has increased greatly over the past few years.

 On Oct 23, 2017, senate Bill S4333 was signed by Governor Cuomo in the 2017-2018 Legislative Session.
 Senate Bill S4333 is a home rule bill meant to ensure the participation of the town voters in financial commitments of the Town of East Hampton and the FAA for improvements to East Hampton Airport.
 East end residents had petitioned the Governor to sign Bill S4333 to help stem the unbridled growth of the airport.

-Examples of the increased growth of air traffic in recent years:
+Examples of the rapid growth of air traffic and aircraft noise complaints in recent years:

-Filing a complaint at planenoise.com may help, especially if neighbors work in coordination to file their complaints about aircraft noise on a regular basis.
+Filing a complaint at planenoise.com may help, especially if many neighbors in an affected area work in coordination to file their complaints about aircraft noise on a regular basis.

-A case study by Eastern Region Helicopter Council using data from the ERHC's PlaneNoise Complaint Box shows how such coordination may acheive results.
+A case study by Eastern Region Helicopter Council using data from the ERHC's PlaneNoise Complaint Box shows how such coordination may achieve results.